alexiscrack3/git-cheat-sheet/README.md

 ```bash
 $ git update-ref -d HEAD
 ```
 Revert merge commit.
-The -m followed by the 1 indicates that we want to keep the parent side of the merge (the branch we are merging into)
+The -m followed by the 1 indicates that we want to keep the parent side of the merge (the branch we are merging into).
 ```bash
 $ git revert -m 1 <commit>
              --mainline